Revenue Cycle Management Software

 Here are some features of revenue cycle management that help improve patient care, streamline your clinical workflows, and simplify administrative tasks.

-Patient Intake and Registration – You can also have patient upload all of their personal information, medical history, and billing information prior to their appointment to reduce patient waiting time and increase patient satisfaction.
+Patient Intake and Registration – You can also have patients upload all of their personal information, medical history, and billing information prior to their appointment to reduce patient waiting time and increase patient satisfaction.

 E-Eligibility Verification – Rather than spending hours and resources in trying to verifying eligibility or services, your revenue cycle management should be able to streamline this task.

 Copay Management: Track and validate the upfront copayment amount to be accurate from the insurance companies and adjust the remainder in the claims.

 E-Submissions – Your revenue cycle management should offer electronic submissions (or e-submissions).
 This includes submitting claims to your payers.

 Denied Claims Analysis – It’s important to understand why your claims got rejected in the first place.
 Your revenue cycle management should be able to provide insights into the problems and errors you face when submitting claims.

 ICD-10 and CPT Codes – In order to process accurately coded claims, your revenue cycle management needs to be adept in ICD-10 and CPT codes.

 Accounts Receivables – Your RCM system should be able to keep track of all the money still owed to your medical practice in a single sheet.